Ontario Annual Return

 In this blog, we’ll unravel the essentials of the Ontario Annual Return—its purpose, deadline, and the crucial steps to avoid non-compliance.
 Plus, we’ll guide you through the straightforward process of filing with Business Ontario, ensuring your journey is as seamless as possible.

-The Importance of Meeting the Deadline
+The Importance of Meeting the Deadline to file Ontario Annual Return

 The deadline for filing your Ontario annual return is within six months after your corporation’s fiscal year-end.
 Missing this deadline can lead to significant consequences, including legal implications for your corporation.
 Timely filing is not just about fulfilling a legal obligation – it’s also a demonstration of your commitment to corporate transparency and governance.